saverio-negro/calculator-app/README.md

 Calculator App is a simple calculator which allows you to perform basic operations through the terminal.
 Pretty much made for math geeks 🧮 🤓

-Calculator App is written in Python and you can launch it either from an IDE which is able to compile Python source code, or from any other Python code editor from the web which enables you to run the code.
+Calculator App is written in Python and you can launch it either from any local IDE which is able to compile Python source code, or any other Python code editors/compilers from the web which enable you to edit and run the code.

 <hr>